jacksonkernion/jacksonkernion.github.io/posts/I-Blew-The-Whistle-On-John-Searle.md

 What exactly was I after?
 Let me make this super concrete:

-"Over the course of John Searle's 60 years at Berkeley, the administration received *w* formal complaints against Searle that were treated as sexual harassment complaints, and *x* formal complaints about other kinds of innappropriate behavior.
+"Over the course of John Searle's 60 years at Berkeley, the administration received *w* formal complaints against Searle that were treated as sexual harassment complaints, and *x* formal complaints about other kinds of inappropriate behavior.
 Of those *w* sexual harassment complaints, *y* proceeded through some portion of the formal adjudication process, and *z* reached the end of that process without an informal resolution interrupting that process."

 I have some informed guesses about what *w*, *x*, *y*, and *z* are, and whether Searle interfered with the formal adjudication process.
 But they are, ultimately, still just guesses.